Nectarbits

 Downtime Reduction

 Before implementation, the fleet experienced an average of 12 hours of unplanned downtime per vehicle per week, caused primarily by emergency refuels, inefficient routing, and idle time.
-After deploying the integrated solution, downtime dropped by X%, translating into 3–4 fewer unproductive hours per vehicle weekly.
+After deploying the integrated solution, downtime dropped by 33%, translating into 3–4 fewer unproductive hours per vehicle weekly.

 Key performance improvements included: